Matrix majorization in large samples: Introduction

 for all such $\mathuline{\alpha}$.
 We also say that our sufficient condition with strict inequality is ``generically necessary'' in order to indicate that strict inequality can be expected to hold in generic cases.

-\item \textbf{We give necessary and sufficient conditions for approximate catalytic matrix majorization.} As mentioned previously, asymptoic majorization implies catalytic majorization and thus the conditions in~\eqref{eq:intro_suff} are sufficient for catalytic majorization as well (and they are still generically necessary).
-Strengthening this, we show in Theorem~\ref{theor:MatrApproxCatMaj} of Section~\ref{sec:MatrixMaj} that approximate catalytic majorization is possible if and only if the conditions in~\eqref{eq:intro_nec} are met.
+\item \textbf{We give necessary and sufficient conditions for asymptotic catalytic matrix majorization.} As mentioned previously, majorization in large samples implies catalytic majorization and thus the conditions in~\eqref{eq:intro_suff} are sufficient for catalytic majorization as well (and they are still generically necessary).
+Strengthening this, we show in Theorem~\ref{theor:MatrApproxCatMaj} of Section~\ref{sec:MatrixMaj} that asymptotic catalytic majorization is possible if and only if the conditions in~\eqref{eq:intro_nec} are met.
 More precisely, we show that the following two statements are equivalent: \begin{enumerate}[label=\alph*)] \item For all valid parameter tuples $\mathuline{\alpha}$, it holds that

 \item There exists a sequence of stochastic matrices $Q_n$ converging to $Q$ such that $P$ catalytically majorizes $Q_n$ for all $n$.
 Moreover, we can assume that the last column of $Q_n$ is always equal to the last column of $Q$. \end{enumerate}